Drissa Camara

-Drissa Camara (born 18 February 2002) is an Ivorian professional football player who plays as a midfielder for Serie B club Parma.
+Drissa Camara (born 18 February 2002) is an Ivorian professional footballer who plays as a midfielder for the Süper Lig club Gaziantep.

-Biography
+Early life

 Born in Ivory Coast, Camara was sent in Italy through the illegal immigration system built by an Italian talent scout who was later condemned to one year and ten months in prison.

 He still became part of the Parma academy, the club having not been found guilty of any charge in this matter.

-Club career
+Career

-Camara first came to light in the 2019 Torneo di Viareggio, scoring 4 goals in the final stages, including a double in the quarter final victory against Fiorentina, putting his team in a 3–1 lead.
+Camara first came to light in the 2019 Torneo di Viareggio, scoring four goals in the final stages, including a double in the quarter-final victory against Fiorentina, putting his team in a 3–1 lead.

-Drissa Camara made his professional debut for Parma Calcio on the 25 November 2020, in a Coppa Italia game against Cosenza Calcio, won 2-1 by the Parmigiani.
+Camara made his professional debut for Parma Calcio on 25 November 2020, in a Coppa Italia game against Cosenza Calcio, won 2–1 by the Parmigiani.

+International career

+On 27 May 2025, Camara was called up to the Ivory Coast U23s for a friendly.
+He debuted with the Ivory Coast U23s in a friendly 3–0 loss to the Netherlands U23s on 6 June 2025.